It is hard to imagine what you can do with a project risk.

 However, if you have authority, you can try to force the update of a typical contract.

-Lately, I have also seen a case when a company enforces a change on the overall project management approach.
+Lately, I have also seen a case when a company enforces a change in the overall project management approach.

-Each an every vendor had to comply with this approach to fit into the delivery strategy of the whole enterprise.
+Each and every vendor had to comply with this approach to fit into the delivery strategy of the whole enterprise.

 Updating contracts on the go is hard.

 However, you can provide your ideas to the procurement department for all the future contracts with vendors.

 You can suggest doing the same to your client.
-They can adjust the work of other third parties you need to interact.
+They can adjust the work of other third parties you need to interact with.

 Project Risk Management Examples with Sick Leaves